 This visualization contains all commits of all clones in an integrated graph.
 Each commit is painted according to its existence in the local repository and in the peers’ repositories.
 Ordinary commits that exist locally and in all peers are painted in white.
 Green commits are ready to be pushed, as they exist locally but do not exist in peers of the push list.
 Yellow commits need attention because they exist in at least one peer in the pull list, but do not exist locally, meaning that they may be pulled.
 Red commits do not exist locally and are not available to be pulled, as they exist only in clones that are not peers.
 Finally, gray commits belong to non-tracked branches, so they can neither be pushed nor pulled.
 Heads in these branches are not identified with thicker borders.

 This visualization can easily have thousands of nodes, one for each commit in the topology.
 Nevertheless, despite the high number of nodes, users are generally interested in the most recent commits.
 As we show the commits following a chronological order, from left to right, most recent commits will be at the right part of the visualization.
 DyeVC positions the graph so that these commits are shown when opening the visualization.

+Automatic collapse

+We identified two common node substructures that can be automatically collapsed: sequential and parallel.
+The first structure contains a sequence of commits of the same type, where each of them has degree two, i.e., nodes with one ancestor and one successor.
+This kind of structure can be collapsed because it does not represent any additional information besides the fact that some sequential work was performed.
+Figure X shows two examples of sequences of commits, highlighted in red, which could be collapsed, as shown in Figure 10 (still in red).
+On the other hand, parallel structures contain one fork node and one merge node, with at most one (regular or collapsed) node in each branch, between the fork and the merge nodes.
+Figure 10 shows examples highlighted in yellow with a single node in one or both branches.
+The result of the collapse is shown in Figure 11.